What is Security Assistance?

 Demining

 According to the UN Development Programme, landmines and other unexploded ordnance have caused civilian injuries and fatalities since Russia’s full-scale invasion of Ukraine.
-One-third of Ukraine’s territory may be contaminated with mines and unexploded ordnance, impacting Ukrainian farmland making it unusable.
+Approximately 52,896 square miles of Ukrainian territory remains potentially contaminated with mines.

 Oversight Highlight: State’s Bureau of Political Military Affairs, Office of Weapons Removal and Abatement